 At your office, you may request information on fee agents, who will work with you to submit your application.
 Fee agents are not allowed to charge you any money, as they get paid through the Division of Public Assistance.
 If you do not use a fee agent, you may also schedule an appointment with a SNAP outreach specialist.

-While you may not apply for food stamps online in Alaska, you may apply by mail or fax.
-To do so, download the application form from the AK SNAP website, print it, fill it out and send it to your local public assistance office, or fax it to the office’s fax machine number.
+While you cannot apply for food stamps online in Alaska, you may apply by mail or fax.
+To do so, download the application form from the AK SNAP website, print it, fill it out and mail or fax it to your local public assistance office.

-- A driver’s license or state ID license for each family member.
+- A form of identification, such as a driver’s license, state ID license, or passport, for each family member.

-- A birth certificate or green card for each family member.
+- Proof of citizenship or eligible immigration status, such as a birth certificate or green card, for each family member.

-You may also opt for an interview by telephone.
+To verify your household eligibility, the SNAP application process includes an interview with an official representative.
+You may opt for an interview by telephone.
 Telephone interviews may only be completed during certain business hours, so it is important to call in advance to get an interview slot.

-SNAP benefits in AK are provided through a Quest card instead of through food stamps, or vouchers.
+SNAP benefits in AK are provided through an electronic benefit transfer (EBT) card instead of through food stamps or vouchers.
 A quest card looks and works like a debit card, so you will not have to worry about scanning individual food stamps at the cash register.

 Each month that you qualify for SNAP, your benefits will be deposited into your Quest account.
 Unused benefits from a previous month will roll over, so you do not have to worry about using all your benefits before the end of each month.